How to Rent a House in Koh Phangan, Thailand

 How to find a house for rent in Koh Phangan

-If you’re on a budget then Air BnB and some of the sublets on the Facebook groups may not be the cheapest option and it often works out cheaper to come to Koh Phangan first, book into a backpacker hostel to make new friends or perhaps a hotel or a cute beach bungalow for a couple of days and then rent a scooter and drive around to look for a house to rent in Koh Phangan.
+If you’re on a tight budget then Air BnB and Facebook is probably not the cheapest option.
+It often works out cheaper to come to Koh Phangan first, book into a backpacker hostel or a cute beach bungalow for a couple of days, rent a scooter and drive around to look for the house to rent signs.

-A scooter is essential for most people living on Koh Phangan and prices start at 250 Baht per day but prices are cheaper if you rent it by the month (around 3,500 Baht per month)
+A scooter is essential for most people living on Koh Phangan and prices start at 250 Baht per day but can be cheaper if you rent it by the month (around 3,500 Baht per month)

 You’ll need to get a Thai sim card too (cheap and easily available at the airport or in shops in Thong Sala, just make sure your phone is unlocked) so that you can call the numbers on the signs to arrange to view the houses.

-There are SO many house to rent signs all over, just drive around the areas that you like the look of and call the numbers on the sign to ask to look inside the house.
-Another advantage of looking for a house to rent in Koh Phangan in person is that you can check out the different areas and see which one you like best and you can also check everything in the house before handing over any money.
+Another advantage of looking for a house to rent in Koh Phangan in person is that you can check out the different beach and areas of the island.
+This way you can see which one you like best and you can also check everything in the house before handing over any money.

-Generally speaking the North and East parts of the island are most quiet, and relaxing and the houses are not too close together, you may even be able to find a really private house in the jungle.
+Generally speaking the North and West parts of the island are most quiet, and relaxing and the houses are not too close together, you may even be able to find a really private house surrounded by nature in the jungle.

 This post has more details on the different areas and my recommendations for the best hotels in each which could be useful while your looking for a house.